 The easiest way to get started is with the Headspace app (it also offers a whole range of meditations for different topics, and support throughout your meditation practice), but if you’d like to dip your toe in the water, you can use a timer and follow these simple instructions.
-Watch this video to help you get comfortable before your first meditation.

 Find a quiet space where you can relax.
 Sit comfortably in a chair with your hands resting in your lap or on your knees.
 Keep your back straight – sitting at the front of the seat might help.
 Your neck should be relaxed, with your chin slightly tucked in.
 Commit to spending the full time on the meditation, whether you find it difficult or easy.

 Defocus your eyes, gazing softly into the middle distance.
 Take five deep, audible breaths: in through the nose and out through the mouth.
 On the last exhalation, let your eyes gently close.

 Take a few moments to settle into your body.
 Gently observe your posture, and notice the sensations where your body touches the chair and your feet meet the ground.
 Feel the weight of your arms and hands resting on your legs.
 Acknowledge your senses: notice anything you can smell, hear or taste, sensations of heat or cold.